standard/standard/README.md

 `standard` is also the top-starred linter in GitHub's [Clean Code Linter](https://github.com/showcases/clean-code-linters) showcase.

+It also runs out of the box in [MegaLinter](https://megalinter.io/), an open-source linters aggregator for CI ([standard documentation page](https://megalinter.io/latest/descriptors/javascript_standard/)).

 ## Are there text editor plugins?

 First, install `standard`.
 Then, install the appropriate plugin for your editor: